Thredbo, New South Wales

 Published: 21 July, 2017

-As midwinter descends on Australia, the country's ski fields are open for (snow) business and buzzing with this week’s new snowfall.
+As winter descends on Australia, the country's ski fields open for (snow) business.
 Here is our guide to where you can hit the slopes in New South Wales and Victoria – and what to expect when you get there.

 Six hours south of Sydney lies Thredbo, a ski mountain for those who like longer runs, ski-in/ski-out accommodation and a thriving après scene.